ropod-project/black-box/README.md

 Our black box design principles were initially introduced in

-A. Mitrevski, S. Thoduka, A. Ortega Sáinz, M. Schöbel, P. Nagel, P. G. Plöger, and E. Prassler, "Deploying Robots in Everyday Environments: Towards Dependable and Practical Robotic Systems," in 29th International Workshop on Principles of Diagnosis (DX), Warsaw, Poland, 2018
+A. Mitrevski, S. Thoduka, A. Ortega Sáinz, M. Schöbel, P. Nagel, P. G. Plöger, and E. Prassler, "Deploying Robots in Everyday Environments: Towards Dependable and Practical Robotic Systems," in 29th International Workshop on Principles of Diagnosis (DX), Warsaw, Poland, 2018.
+Available: https://arxiv.org/abs/2206.12719

 which have, however, evolved in a few respects since that paper was published.